Bible Research

 JISC Library Hub Discover (formerly COPAC)

-Combined catalogue for over 180 UK and Irish research and university libraries and special collections, including the British Library, various Cambridge and Oxford libraries, and the John Rylands Library in Manchester.
+Combined catalogue for over 200 UK research and university libraries and special collections, including the British Library, various Cambridge and Oxford libraries, and the John Rylands Library in Manchester.
 Outside the UK, the library of Trinity College, Dublin, Republic of Ireland, is included too.

 Library of Congress, Washington DC